ygemici/osz/loader/README.md

 BOOTBOOT-PANIC: Kernel not found in initrd
 ```

-Kernel is not included in the initrd, or initrd's fileformat is not recognized by any of the filesystem
+Kernel is not included in the initrd, or initrd's fileformat is not recognized by any of the file system
 drivers and scanning haven't found a valid executable header in it.

 ```